- Research News

 - Only two s/u credits will be counted towards the degree credit requirement.

-- Courses taken as Audit will not count towards the degree credit and students may only enroll in one audit course over the two semesters.
+- Courses taken as Audit will not count towards the degree credit and students may only enroll in one audit course per semester.

 - Not every CS coruse allows AUDIT as a grading option